-The radiation dose to members of the public within the site boundary due to the release of radioactive liquid effluents is negligible because the discharge piping for liquid radwaste is mostly imbedded in concrete, located in remote or inaccessible areas, or is underground.
-In addition, the quantity of radioactivity released was very low.
+The radiation dose to members of the public near the site boundary due to the release of radioactive liquid effluents has been evaluated as negligible.
+The bases for this evaluation are discharge piping location and the source term that was present during the reporting period.
+Specifically, locations of the discharge piping for liquid radwaste are mostly embedded in concrete, in remote or inaccessible areas, and/or underground.
+In addition, the quantity of radioactivity released through liquid radwaste piping was very small.
+(Refer to Tables 4A-4C.)